Search Results for "HSCI 0002"

 Hours: 235 (131 lecture, 80 laboratory, 24 activity)

 Provides knowledge and critical thinking skills necessary to deliver emergency medical care in a prehospital environment.
 Covers legal and moral aspects, scene safety, primary and secondary patient assessments, intervention and stabilization skills, proper use of emergency medical equipment, awareness of bloodborne pathogens and communicable diseases, recognition of signs and symptoms, and pathophysiology of medical emergencies and traumatic injuries.
 Includes practical hands-on skills training and interactive simulations.
-Includes certification for American Heart Association CPR professional and bloodborne pathogen and infection control.
-Tactical EMS training and a state certification in "TEMS First Responder Operations".
+Includes certification for American Heart Association (AHA) CPR professional and bloodborne pathogen and infection control.
+Tactical EMS training and state certification in "TEMS First Responder Operations".
 Clinical experience is an assigned field and/or clinical observation.
-Attendance and participation is mandatory; a cumulative score of 80% on all written quizzes and exams, and passing score on all practical skills testing are required for qualification for national and state EMT certification.
-Meets updated National Education Standards for EMT curriculum, and all requirements of the California Code of Regulations Title 22, the California EMS Authority and the National Registry of Emergency Medical Technicians (NREMT).
-Upon successful completion, student is eligible to take the NREMT EMT examination and qualify for a California State EMT certification.
-Students must be 18 years of age at start of course; provide a Tuberculosis (TB) Blood Test (Quantiferon) or a negative chest x-ray; provide proof of immunizations for Mumps, Measles, Rubella (MMR); Varicella zoster-vaccination or positive titer; Hepatitis B series completion and titer, or Hepatitis B series in progress and a signed declination; Diphtheria, Tetanus and Pertussis (Tdap); current influenza vaccine; Student are required to take a drug screen test demonstrating the absence of evidence of controlled substance use and provide criminal background screening satisfying the requirements of the State EMS Authority and EMT program clinical providers.
+Attendance and participation are mandatory; a cumulative score of 80% on all written quizzes and exams, and a passing score on all practical skills testing are required for qualification for national and state EMT certification.
+Meets updated National Education Standards for EMT curriculum, and all requirements of the California Code of Regulations Title 22, the California EMS Authority, and the National Registry of Emergency Medical Technicians (NREMT).
+Upon successful completion, the student is eligible to take the NREMT EMT examination and qualify for a California State EMT certification.
+Students must be 18 years of age at the start of the course; provide a Tuberculosis (TB) Blood Test (QuantiFERON) or a negative chest x-ray; provide proof of immunizations for Mumps, Measles, Rubella (MMR); Varicella zoster-vaccination or positive titer; Hepatitis B series completion and titer, or Hepatitis B series in progress and a signed declination; Diphtheria, Tetanus, and Pertussis (Tdap); current influenza vaccine; Student is required to take a drug screen test demonstrating the absence of evidence of controlled substance use and provide criminal background screening satisfying the requirements of the State EMS Authority and EMT program clinical providers.
 (CSU)

 HSCI 0002 - Emergency Medical Technician